 Company data is information on a specific company’s aspects, interests, and inclinations.
 This data includes not just internal data like sales stats or customer relationships but also external data about the industry, location, company size, and customer behavior.

 Company data primarily comes from internal information from the company itself.
 This includes customer information, company performance statistics, software, assets, manuals and designs, financial information, and all other data in the company IT Systems or in an acquired company’s databases.
-Much of this information, however, can come from secondary sources like the data vendors for review on our site.

 The next step in vetting this data is an internal and external assessment of the company’s organization and goals.
 After this, the databases themselves can be evaluated for the short term or the long term as resource allocation is different for each.

 Absa uses data analytics and data science models, combined with basic customer data and other data sets and variables, to pre-empt customer behavior and identify new customer needs.
 [Absa’s] ambition is to become a digitally led bank that is centred around the customer.

 X-Byte’s dataset – ‘X-Byte | Retail food delivery data & Online food ordering App Scraping | Scrape Food App Data’ provides Company Data, Retail & Commerce Data and App Data that can be used in Targeted Marketing, and Pricing Optimization

 X-Byte’s dataset – ‘Scrape LinkedIn Company Data using Web Scraping Having Global Coverage’ provides Business Registry Data, Company Data, B2B Data and that can be used in Account-Based Marketing and

 Venturecap Insights’s dataset – ‘Venturecap Insights www.venturecapinsights.com’ provides Business Registry Data, Company Data, Email Data, Business Credit Rating Data and that can be used in Hedge Fund Management, and Portfolio Management